Vyral/douglas-ramos-recruiting/_posts/2019-11-15-the-1-tip-to-create-a-fast-rise-in-real-estate.md

 ---
 layout: post
-title: 'How to Create a Fast Rise in Real Estate Tip #1'
+title: 'The #1 Tip to Create a Fast Rise in Real Estate'
 date: 2019-11-15 00:00:00
 tags:
   - Lead Generation